drone/drone-plugin-index/content/pelotech/drone-helm3/index.md

 mode
 : Helm command to run; valid options are `upgrade`, `lint`, and `uninstall`.
 If not provided, can be inferred from the Drone event.
 : This setting was called `helm_command` prior to version 0.11.0.
+The older name is still supported, but upgrading is recommended.

 update_dependencies
 : Run `helm dependency update` before running the main helm command.

 add_repos
 : Run `helm repo add` before running the main helm command.
 : This setting was called `helm_repos` prior to version 0.11.0.
+The older name is still supported, but upgrading is recommended.

 namespace
 : Kubernetes namespace for the un/installation.